iamtomnewton/iamtomnewton.github.io/_posts/2017-11-20-surge-dot-net.markdown

 ## Step 1

-Arguably, this is the biggest issue we had.
-How can we deploy a non-static site (server build, databases etc) to a static site host?
-The solution was to download the site form IIS localhost and deploy it from there.
+Arguably the biggest issue we had was figuring out how we can deploy a non-static site (server build, databases etc) to a static site host?
+The solution was to download the site form IIS localhost and deploy it from there, simple right?

 To do this we used our usual task runner [Gulp](https://gulpjs.com/) and an NPM package called [Website-Scraper](https://www.npmjs.com/package/website-scraper) to download the site after build and store it locally for Surge to deploy.
 The gulp file set-up is simple: